-We have implemented the proposed algorithms in Matlab 2018b and our experiments are conducted on a machine with Intel Xeon E5-2620 v4@2.10GHz \times 2 CPU and 64GB memory on Windows 10 operation system.
-Due to the lack of well adopted platforms and datasets, we generate a dataset for configurations of services and servers in a synthetic way for our experiment.
-Therefore, several edge service provisioning systems are created with the system configuration settings shown in Table.3.
-Though in many cases (e.g. like [24], [33] .etc) simulations are conducted on single computer check the results, here we try to use a multi-machine environment to make the results more convincing.
-Meanwhile, as we also want to investigate the factors that may affect the results by keeping other factors fixed, we finally turn to a powerful simulation tool whose name is CloudSim [34].
-It can model the edge environments and measure the impact of resources, and lb, ub: the lower and upper bound of BnB;
+We have implemented the proposed algorithms in Matlab 2018b and our experiments are conducted on a machine with Intel Xeon E5-2620 v4@2.10 GHz \times 2 CPU and 64 GB memory on Windows 10 operating system.
+Due to the lack of well-adopted platforms and datasets, we generate a dataset for configurations of services and servers in a synthetic way for our experiment.
+Therefore, several edge service provisioning systems are created with the system configuration settings shown in Table 3.
+Though in many cases (e.g., like [24], [34] .etc) simulations are conducted on the single computer to check the results, here we try to use a multimachine environment to make the results more convincing.
+Meanwhile, as we also want to investigate the factors that may affect the results by keeping other factors fixed, we finally turn to a powerful simulation tool whose name is CloudSim [35].
+It can model the edge environments and measure the impact of resources, and many existing edge computing simulation platforms are built on it [36].